-Recently I was talking to someone about the resistance to commit to making an appointment to see a nutritionist or another health professional.
+Recently I was talking to someone about the resistance to committing to making an appointment to see a nutritionist or another health professional.

 Often with regards to making an appointment, people feel they need to be ‘ready’ and fear being told what to do or not to do.
-They fear not liking the recommendations, or having to commit to the change.
-They fear having someone reveal their behaviours that they know aren’t healthy.
+They fear not liking the recommendations or having to commit to the change.
+They fear having someone reveal the behaviours that they know aren’t healthy.

 I like to put clients at ease by explaining this is not how I work.